warner/JetpackComponents/components.md

 A fault in the XHR object, since it has access to the chrome context, would be significant.
 Chrome components must be kept simple (for easy review), and reviewed carefully.
+There are likely to be far fewer Chrome Components than non-chrome components.

-## Proposal: Component Catalog:
+## Proposal: Component Catalog

 All the components described in the twitter example could be community-written.
 Ideally, the author of a new twitter status add-on should